 The BSocSc(GCS) programme aims to:

-- enable students to acquire applied methods and analytical skills to critically examine issues arising from the regional cooperation and competition in a globalised world;
+- Enable students to acquire applied methods and analytical skills to critically examine issues arising from the regional cooperation and competition in a globalised world;

-- provide students with knowledge of the dynamics of social transitions in Greater China and a comprehensive understanding of regional developments from the comparative and sociological perspectives;
+- Provide students with knowledge of the dynamics of social transitions in Greater China and a comprehensive understanding of regional developments from the comparative and sociological perspectives;

-- provide students with the academic and professional foundation to become professionals in government/non-government organisations, corporations; and local/national/international education-related associations and organisations, and provide a strong foundation for career advancement and future postgraduate studies.
+- Provide students with the academic and professional foundation to become professionals in government/non-government organisations, corporations; and local/national/international education-related associations and organisations, and provide a strong foundation for career advancement and future postgraduate studies.

 In Hong Kong, there is a lack of Bachelor programme that can specifically equip students with the skills to identify and solve complex social problems within the context of Greater China.
 Similar programmes offered by local tertiary institutions mainly focus on modern China studies from the arts/social sciences/humanities perspectives.
 Despite a certain degree of diversity in terms of programme prospects and curriculum structures, existing programmes do not show a clear focus on the area studies of Greater China from the comparative perspective.
 They do not provide approaches to understanding regional variations in three important areas, i.e. development, governance, and policy in Greater China.
 Nor do they provide students with problem-solving training that focuses on the development and social issues in the region.
 Other unique features of our programme include the following: